mmoreram/ControllerExtraBundle/README.md

 given a map.
 It means that if a map is defined, this bundle will try to request the mapped instance satisfying it.

+The keys of the map represent the names of the mapped fields and the values represent their desired values.
+Remember than you can refer to any Request attribute by using format `~field~`.

 ``` php
 <?php